-Hydro One owns most of the transmission grid in Canada’s province of Ontario, formerly operated by Ontario Hydro, with main corridors at 500 kV and 230 kV as well as regionally at 115 kV.
+Hydro One owns most of the transmission grid in Canada’s province of Ontario, with main corridors at 500 kV and 230 kV as well as regionally at 115 kV.
 Overvoltages on this network occur in a wide variety of waveforms and situations and, while metal oxide surge arresters provide protection in most applications, spark gaps of various designs are also required.
 Moreover, some voltage transients are controlled with capacitors and even shunt reactors.
 Hydro One’s surge environment and application philosophy puts comparatively little emphasis on surge arresters and therefore these tend to last many years.
 As a result, the utility’s arrester population has a fairly broad technological diversity, with service life determined mostly by factors such as integrity of housings.

 Ontario has relatively modest lightning exposure compared to the rest of North America, with only isolated ‘hot’ spots such as the agricultural south that receives over 8 flashes/km2/year.
 By contrast, the vast rocky north sees less than one flash/km2/year.
 For example, surge counters installed on a transformer connected to 160 km of 230 kV line some 50 km from the eastern shore of Lake Superior recorded only 20 events over a period of 14 years.
 This is consistent with historical lightning exposure.